 How they work: “Dextromethorphan is the ingredient in almost every cough suppressant,” says Kalyn.
 “It has a direct effect on the central nervous system and helps decrease the frequency and severity of coughing.”
 Balminil offers the drug in a liquid format, while Tylenol Cough combines it with acetaminophen in an oral tablet that also relieves other cold and flu symptoms.
 Buckley’s Complete contains acetaminophen and menthol, while Robitussin Cough & Chest contains dextromethorphan and guaifenesin, an expectorant that helps loosen mucus.
 Other products, such as Vicks NyQuil Cough, are marketed as nighttime cough suppressants.
 “They contain antihistamines, which relieve the coughing that comes from post-nasal drip, and can have a sedating effect,” Kalyn explains.

 Need to know: Follow package directions for dosing.
 You can also safely combine dextromethorphan with NSAIDs or acetaminophen.
-Talk to your doctor first if you have diabetes; a heart, liver, thyroid, lung or kidney condition; glaucoma; an enlarged prostate; or an existing persistent cough.
+Talk to your doctor first if you have diabetes, a heart, liver, thyroid, lung or kidney condition, glaucoma, an enlarged prostate, or an existing persistent cough.
 (Related: Learn when a cold stops being contagious.)

 Combined remedies to treat multiple symptoms

-Daytime remedies: Benylin All-In-One Cold and Flu Caplets; Robitussin Total Cough, Cold & Flu; Vicks DayQuil Cold & Flu Multi Symptom Relief LiquiCaps.
+Daytime examples: Benylin All-In-One Cold and Flu Caplets; Robitussin Total Cough, Cold & Flu; Vicks DayQuil Cold & Flu Multi Symptom Relief LiquiCaps.

-Nighttime remedies: Tylenol Complete Cold, Cough & Flu; Benylin All-In-One Cold and Flu Night Caplets; Vicks NyQuil Cold & Flu LiquiCaps.
-Remedies with day and night options: Advil Cold & Flu; Benylin All-In-One Day and Night Caplets.
+Nighttime examples: Tylenol Complete Cold, Cough & Flu; Benylin All-In-One Cold and Flu Night Caplets; Vicks NyQuil Cold & Flu LiquiCaps.

-How they work: If you’re suffering from severe and multiple cold and flu symptoms—fever, aches, nasal congestion and cough, at minimum—then a combination remedy could be your best choice for relief.
+How they work: If you’re suffering from severe and multiple cold and flu symptoms — fever, aches, nasal congestion, cough — then a combination remedy could be your best choice for relief.
 These medications combine pain- and fever-reducers with decongestants, cough suppressants, expectorants and, in the nighttime products, antihistamines.
 “There is almost any combination of ingredients available for any combination of symptoms,” says Kalyn.
 “Speak to your pharmacist to get help finding the product that’s the best match.”
-Most nighttime formulas contain antihistamines, which can have a sedating effect-although even daytime versions, which don’t typically contain this ingredient, may cause impaired cognitive function.

 Need to know: Follow package directions.
 Since these treatments contain several different drugs, it’s especially important to rule out any contraindications with your pharmacist and to avoid taking them with any other cold and flu medications.